“Everyone on the Young Professionals Board (YPB) has that fire to raise awareness for Pancreatic Cancer because we’ve all been impacted by it.”

 It is the intention of the Foundation to fund scientists who can create “seed projects” that will effectively grow into larger initiatives, and make them competitive for larger grants from other organizations, including the National Institute of Health.
 It is our expectation that scientists funded by the Foundation will be competitive for RO1 grants within three to five years of receiving initial Foundation funding.

-Rolfe Foundation partners with organizations that work directly with Pancreatic Cancer patients, family members, and survivors.
-To achieve its mission in the support of patient and family services, Rolfe Foundation considers proposals and issues grants to organizations that fulfill the following objectives:
+Rolfe Foundation partners with organizations that work directly with pancreatic cancer patients, family members, and survivors.
+To achieve its mission in the support of patient and family services, Rolfe Foundation considers proposals and issues grants.
+These grants are awarded to organizations that fulfill the following objectives:

 The Foundation will partner with organizations that can develop a “model” that can be replicated at other facilities.
 Ideally, once the programs are in place, they should run efficiently, and become a customary part of the organization’s standard programmatic offerings.